GoogleCloudPlatform/professional-services/tools/google-cloud-support-slackbot/README.md

 Go to [Google Cloud](https://console.cloud.google.com/) to do the following:

 1. Go to the project dropdown at the top of the page and select it.
-From the list, select the project where you want to host the app, or create a new project for it.
-After completing the rest of the steps, the app will have support ticket access for all projects in your org
+From the list, select the project where you want to host the app, or create a new project for it. **After completing the rest of the steps, the app will have support ticket access for all projects in your org**.
+We recommend either hosting this app in a new project, or in a project that hosts other apps for Slack
 2. Click the **Activate Cloud Shell** button to open the Cloud Shell Terminal.
 Confirm the Cloud Shell is set to the project where you want to host the app.
 If it isn't, set it using the `gcloud config set project PROJECT_ID` command.
 Authorize the command if prompted.
-3. **WARNING**: Running step 4 will delete the default VPC and its associated firewall rules as they aren't needed by our app when it operates in Cloud Run.
-If you dont want to do this, delete lines 8-12 in the step 4's code block
+3. **WARNING**: Running step 4 will delete some of the default firewall rules as they aren't needed by our app.
+If you dont want to do this, delete lines 8-12 in the step 5's code block
+4. **NOTICE**: Google Cloud Support Bot uses **Cloud Firestore** in **Native mode** to keep track of cases, channels, subscriber lists, etc. If you attempt to deploy the application in a project that is actively using Cloud Firestore in Datastore mode, the application will fail to deploy.
+If this happens, we recommend deploying the Google Cloud Support Bot to a new project
-4. Update the following code block with your `SIGNING_SECRET` and `SLACK_TOKEN` from **Setup Part 1**, and then run it in your **Cloud Shell**:
+5. Update the following code block with your `SIGNING_SECRET` and `SLACK_TOKEN` from **Setup Part 1**, and then run it in your **Cloud Shell**:
 ```
 SIGNING_SECRET=SIGNING_SECRET
 SLACK_TOKEN=SLACK_TOKEN
-TAG=2.0
+TAG=2.1
 alias gcurl='curl -H "Authorization: Bearer $(gcloud auth print-access-token)" -H "Content-Type: application/json"';
 ORG_ID=$(gcurl -X POST https://cloudresourcemanager.googleapis.com/v1/projects/$DEVSHELL_PROJECT_ID:getAncestry | jq '.ancestor[] | select(.resourceId.type == "organization")' | jq '.resourceId.id' | sed 's/"//g');
 PROJECT_NUMBER=`gcloud projects list --filter="${DEVSHELL_PROJECT_ID}" --format="value(PROJECT_NUMBER)"`;